Treefold/FMI-Robotics/LaboratoryHomework/README.md

                               - Locked   (change the current digit value by going up and down)
                               - UnLocked (change the current digit       by going left and right)
-                              * push the joystick to change between states
+                              * press the joystick to change between states